Membership of the UKAHPP is open to humanistic practitioners in a wide range of related disciplines and at different stages of their development.

 UKAHPP has the following classes of membership:

 Associate members may be humanistic practitioners in fields such as medicine, education, management, social work etc who do not require UKAHPP accreditation, or may be engaged in or have had a humanistic training and be working towards Full membership and accreditation as a Psychotherapist, Counsellor etc. Associates agree to subscribe to the UKAHPP codes of ethics and practice, and to meet other requirements.
 Associate membership is not limited to any maximum period of time.
-See Criteria for Associate membership.
+See Associate application form.

 Full members have all undergone a rigorous accreditation procedure relevant to their discipline.
 Full members are required to have completed satisfactorily an appropriate training course and then to have practised under suitable post-training supervision for at least two years, or to have reached an equivalent standard by gaining extensive experience as a practitioner.
 Full members are required to be in ongoing supervision and to maintain a minimum client base.
 Accreditation lasts for five years after which Full members must show that they continue to meet UKAHPP criteria in order to be re-accredited.
 Applicants for Full membership / accreditation must first become Associate members.
 See Criteria for Accreditation.